James C. Wyant

 With a breadth of experience in volunteer roles at OSA, Wyant has been an active participant in the society's programs over the years.
 Wyant has held numerous oversight positions for OSA publications including editor-in-chief of Applied Optics, member on the Optics Letters Advisory Panel, associate and topical editor for both JOSA and Applied Optics, and associate editor of Optics Express.
 He also has had significant experience with the society's leadership, awards and prominent meetings, serving as a member of the OSA Board of Directors and its Executive Committee, chair of the society's Long-Range Planning Committee, chair of the Fraunhofer Award Committee and member of the CLEO Optical Metrology Committee, among numerous other positions.

-A member of the National Academy of Engineering, Wyant also has been recognized for his technical work with awards, including the OSA Joseph Fraunhofer Award, the SPIE Gold Medal and the SPIE Technology Achievement Award.
+A member of the National Academy of Engineering, Wyant also has been recognized for his technical work with awards, including the OSA Joseph Fraunhofer Award in 1992 for pioneering work in the development of optical testing technology the SPIE Gold Medal and the SPIE Technology Achievement Award.
 He is a five-time recipient ofR&D Magazine's R&D 100 Award, as well as a five-time recipient of Laurin Publishing's Photonics Circle of Excellence Award for optical products.
 He also was honored by the University of Rochester’s College of Engineering as a distinguished alumnus.

 For more on James Wyant watch his OSA History Interview.